-- 1. Install Miniconda python distribution

-- Download the free miniconda python 3.x, e.g. 3.8, installer from: https://docs.conda.io/en/latest/miniconda.html

-- Open a Terminal window.
+- 1. Install Miniconda python distribution - Download the free miniconda python 3.7 installer from: https://docs.conda.io/en/latest/miniconda.htmll - Make sure you get the python 3.7 version! - Open a Terminal window by starting the Terminal app. - Using the Launcher, it is located in the Other section.